 What makes buffalo plaid so stylish?

 What makes Buffalo plaid a more mandatory wardrobe staple than your standard tartan?
-Well, its association with Paul Bunyan is pretty baller, for one.
+Well, its lumberjack vibes, for one.
+Who doesn’t want to feel like they’re just one axe away from splitting a cord of wood at any time?

 Buffalo plaid can blend into any style too – it doesn’t look out of place on a farm boy or a punk, a prep or a hipster.